South Downs landscape in West Sussex at golden hour

 Project complete.
 Nature preserved.

 Two decades in the field.
-Every survey led by a Natural England licensed ecologist and every report written to hold up under planning scrutiny, from first-stage appraisal through to licensing, mitigation and net gain.
+Every survey backed by specialist ecological expertise and every report written to hold up under planning scrutiny, from first-stage appraisal through to licensing, mitigation and net gain.

 Specialist work